CircuitBirds-FRC4601/CB4/README.md

 - ~~Make / find eclipse compatible .gitignore, which is needed so that code can be shared without breaking.~~
 - ~~Everyone needs to get a test commit merged.~~
 - Make awesome code and keep our robot "happy".
-- Explain what Saros is and why it's such a great developing too.
+- Explain what Saros is and why it's such a great developing tool.
 (Seriously, look at it. http://www.saros-project.org/)